runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/data-format.html.md

 console.log(ee.title);
 ```

 The first assignment solely uses alphabetic characters, and works great.
 The second has non-alphabetic characters, the spaces, and fails with the error message.
-The third has some Romanian text, and also fails the validation.
+The third has some Romanian text, using characters outside of the US-ASCII character set, which also fails the validation.

 In this case the data is assigned to the `set` function as a `string`, it arrives as a `string` to the accessor function, and is stored as a `string` in the `#title` property.